Village Hall User Guide

 The shower room gets very steamy as the ventilation fan only runs when the lights are on.
 It's OK to leave them on for an hour or so after you've used the showers.
 The showers don't drain very well because of the poor slope of the floor.
 We're working to fix this, but in the meantime please use the squeegee to shift as much water into the drain as possible.

-If your kit is wet when you arrive to stay overnight, you can use the spin dryer, and then hang your kit up.
+Should you need to dry out wet clothing, you can use the spin dryer and the hangers.
 The dehumidifier works on a timer and will get clothing quite dry overnight, although you may need to empty its collection tray.
 Please keep the window closed when using the dehumidifier or you'll end up trying to dry the whole village!

 When you leave